cozie-app/cozie-apple-website/docs/7_customize_cozie_app/01_customize_cozie.md

 In [Design Decisions](./design_decisions), we have written down some of the decisions that we have made when creating Cozie.
 These notes might be helpful for people who want to modify or replicate Cozie.

 We are still working on completing the remainder of the documentation.
-If you happen to want make use of custumizations that are not already documented, contact us at [cozie.app@gmail.com](mailto:cozie.app@gmail.com).
+If you happen to want make use of customizations that are not already documented, contact us at [cozie.app@gmail.com](mailto:cozie.app@gmail.com?subject=Cozie%20Apple).